European University at Saint Petersburg: History

 The idea of a university breaking the mold of the usual state higher educational system in Russia was born at the end of the 1980s.
 That was a period of democratic revival and romantic inspiration in the country, when the Soviet Union was already in the twilight.

-At that time several people in the academic circles of Saint Petersburg discussed the idea of a new, independent and free university, that would fill the gaps of the traditional Russian system of tuition in the social sciences and humanities.
 Such a university was also deemed to reverse the brain drain, a phenomenon that hit hard the Russian academia in the late Soviet - early post-Soviet period.

 The suggestion of the name "European" belongs to Leo Klejn, professor of Archeology at Saint Petersburg State University, and a member of the group of enthusiasts who prompted the foundation of EUSP.
 At the end of the 1980s Russian and American politicians, statesmen and academicians would moot a foundation of the American University in Moscow that would receive support from American companies and private individuals.
 Leo Klejn thought that as soon as American funds had already been tapped into by Moscow, its historical rival Saint Petersburg, popularly known as Russia's "window on Europe", should establish a "European University".
-That aspiration would bring together the best academic and financial resources from Russia and Western Europe.

-At the beginning of the 1990s the concept of European University had taken a concrete form with active participation of Anatoly Sobchak, the first Mayor of Saint Petersburg, Boris Firsov, then the President of the Saint Petersburg Branch of the Institute of Sociology, Russian Academy of Sciences, and many other bright intellectuals prominent in cultural and academic life of the city.
+At the beginning of the 1990s the concept of European University had taken a concrete form with active participation of Anatoly Sobchak, the first Mayor of Saint Petersburg, Boris Firsov, then the President of the Saint Petersburg Branch of the Institute of Sociology, Russian Academy of Sciences, and other intellectuals.
 Since then the major events in the history of EUSP have been as follows.

 On 28 November 1994, the university was registered with state authorities in Saint Petersburg.
-The Charter of the university and its Foundation Convention were formally agreed upon and produced.

 In spring 1995 an agreement was reached between the university and the municipal authorities on allocation of funds from the city budget towards rental costs of the university building on 3 Gagarinskaya street (then Furmanova St.) and its maintenance.

-In autumn 1995 EUSP started its first educational programme, the so-called open graduate courses, which was not leading to a degree.
-In December of the same year, under the HESP programme of Soros Foundation the university received funds to establish a computing room and the library.